 Or, your video may cut off in the middle of your work.

 Well, it did happen occasionally (ok, rarely).
-One out of 75 students in one semester hit this jackpot.
+One out of 75 students in one semester hits this jackpot.
 Not just check your video but watch it from the beginning to the end before submitting it.

 Good luck.
 Too many rules, I know.
 But, use your general common (not always common) sense to make your video a good quality that is pleased to the eye.

-Also see signing tips for video assignments.
+Also see signing tips for video assignments and presentations.